Brucella Antibody (CSF)

 How is the test done?

-This test requires a sample of cerebrospinal fluid, which is taken through a lumbar puncture in your lower back.
+This test requires a sample of cerebrospinal fluid.
+This is taken through a lumbar puncture in your lower back.
 During this procedure, you either sit up and lean forward or lie down on your side.
 A health care provider inserts a needle into your spine and draws out a sample of fluid.

 Does this test pose any risks?

-It's rare to develop complications after having this test.
-But potential risks include:
+It's rare to get complications after having this test.
+But possible risks include: